nestjsx/nestjs-amqp/README.md

-hostname | The host url for the connection | `localhost` port | The port of the amqp host | `5672` name | The name of the connection | `default` or the array key index `[0]` retrys | The amount of retry attempts before surrender | 3 retryDelay | The amount of milliseconds to wait before attempting retry | 3000 protocol | The protocol for the connection | `amqp` username | The username for the connection |
+hostname | The host url for the connection | `localhost` port | The port of the amqp host | `5672` name | The name of the connection | `default` or the array key index `[0]` retries | The amount of retry attempts before surrender | 3 retryDelay | The amount of milliseconds to wait before attempting retry | 3000 protocol | The protocol for the connection | `amqp` username | The username for the connection |